 Microlearning for Professional Development Examples

-- 10 Minute CPE – A number of state Certified Professional Accountant societies have gotten approval to offer continuing professional education (CPE) units in 10 minute increments.
-To learn more, check our our interview with Josh Goldman, VP of Learning at the Ohio Society of CPAs.
+- 10 Minute CPE: A number of state Certified Professional Accountant societies have gotten approval to offer continuing professional education (CPE) units in 10 minute increments.
+To learn more, check our our interview with Josh Goldman, who talks about the microlearning efforts at the Ohio Society of CPAs.

 Whether you need to move beyond relatively common, basic tools depends to a large extent on how much control you need over the way microlearning experiences are distributed and what you need to track.